yogsototh/yblog/multi/blog/Safer-Haskell-Install.md

 ---
 kind:           article
 published:      2014-08-16
-image: /Scratch/img/blog/Safer-Haskell-Install/main.png
+image: /Scratch/img/blog/Safer-Haskell-Install/main.jpg
 en: title: Safer Haskell Install
-fr: title: Safer Haskell Install
+fr: title: Installer Haskell
 author: Yann Esposito
 authoruri: yannesposito.com
 tags: programming
 theme: modern
 ---
-blogimage("main.png","Main image")
+blogimage("main.jpg","About to jump")

 <div class="intro">

-%tldr Install Haskell (OS X and Linux only) by pasting the following in your terminal:
+en: %tldr Install Haskell (OS X and Linux only) by pasting the following in your terminal:
+fr: %tlal Pour installer Haskell (OS X et Linux) copiez/collez les lignes suivante dans un terminal :

 ~~~
 curl -O https://raw.githubusercontent.com/yogsototh/install-haskell/master/install-haskell.sh
 sudo ./install-haskell.sh
 ~~~

-If you are on windows, just download the Haskell Platform and follow the instruction to use stackage.
+en: If you are on windows, just download the Haskell Platform and follow
+en: the instruction to use stackage.
+fr: Si vous êtes sous windows, téléchargez Haskell Platform
+fr: et suivez les instructions pour utiliser stackage.

-If you want to know the why and the how; you should read the entire article.
+en: If you want to know the why and the how; you should read the entire article.
+fr: Si vous voulez savoir le pourquoi et le comment ; lisez le reste de l'article.

 </div>

-## Why?
+en: ## Why?
+fr: ## Pourquoi ?

-The main weakness of Haskell as nothing to do with the language itself but with its ecosystem[^1].
+en: The main weakness of Haskell as nothing to do with the language itself but
+en: with its ecosystem[^1].
+fr: La plus grande faiblesse d'Haskell n'a rien à voir avec le langage en lui-même
+fr: mais avec son écosystème.

-[^1]: By ecosystem of a language I mean, the community, the tools, the documentations, the deployment environments, the businesses using the language, etc...
+en: [^1]: By ecosystem of a language I mean, the community, the tools, the documentations, the deployment environments, the businesses using the language, etc...
 Mainly everything that has nothing to do with the detail of a programming language but has to do on how and why we use it.
+fr: [^1]: Par l'écosystème d'un langage j'entends, la communauté, les outils, la documentation, les environnements de déploiements, les entreprises qui utilisent le langage, etc...
+En gros tout ce qui n'a rien à voir avec les détails du langage mais ce qui a à voir avec les comment et pourquoi on l'utilise.

 The main problem I'll try to address is the one known as _cabal hell_.
 The community is really active in fixing the issue.